 To get the most accurate results for an STI test, it is important to know when to test.
-Tests cannot detect an STI until a certain amount of time has passed and the infection has built up in the body enough to be detectable – this is called the “window period”.
+It takes time before an STI infection will show up on a test.
+This is called the “window period”.

 If you test too soon after exposure to an STI (during the “window period”), you may not get an accurate result.

-For women, wait 6 weeks after contact to get a blood test.
+3 weeks after contact for a blood test.
 It may take up to 3 months to get an accurate result.

 How often should I test?

 It’s a good idea to get tested for STIs regularly, usually every 3 – 12 months.
 For example, if you or your partner(s) are having sex with new or casual partners, you might want to test every 3 or 6 months.
 It is not usually recommended to test more often than every 3 months (ie. monthly).

 GetCheckedOnline is a good option for testing when:

 We recommend that you see a health care provider when: